BPuttfarcken/Twarly_tc_23s/README.md

 https://github.com/BPuttfarcken/Twarly_tc_23s/assets/138579475/bf0b5884-e780-4eb5-b414-5efb290e0f44

 3. Homescreen
-  - the homescreen displays the total and idividual waste-saving counter for the event
+  - the homescreen displays the total and individual waste-saving counter for the event
   - you can also switch to the CO2-saving counter by pressing "Display Co2" or swiping to the left
   - the QR-code on the homescreen contains the individual user ID of your account
-  - others can scan this code to connect with you some of the account information (name, city, job, bio) will be displayed
+  - others can scan this code to connect with you, some of the account information (name, city, job, bio) will be displayed
   - the "scan" button opens a QR-code scanner
-  - with this scanner flyer, business cards, and account-qr-codes can be scanned
+  - with this scanner flyer, business cards, and account-qr-codes can be scanned (described in detail later)

 https://github.com/BPuttfarcken/Twarly_tc_23s/assets/138579475/592c9e2d-27e8-4b7d-9253-63c9d0f51a50

 4. Ticket
-  - the button on the bottom far left leads to the ticket
+  - the button on the bottom far left leads to the entry ticket
   - if the ticket code you entered in the account settings matches a ticket in the ticket database this ticket will be displayed here
   - you can get back to the homescreen by pressing the arrow on the top left corner or swiping right